nens/lizard-docs/source/b_usermanagement.rst

 .. image:: /images/b_usermanagement_05.png

 .. tip::
-    In order to keep your users organised, we advise you to choose the username based on the users’ email address.
+    To keep your users organised, we advise you to choose the username based on the users’ email address.
     Use everything before the @email.com, or the format {firstname.lastname}.